Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 ## Appendix: Key Positioning Statements

 ### 1-Sentence Positioning
-> "SendVelo is the ChatGPT-native approval platform that gets you feedback in minutes instead of days."
+> "Thumbway is the ChatGPT-native approval platform that gets you feedback in minutes instead of days."

 ### 3-Sentence Positioning
-> "SendVelo is the first approval tool built for ChatGPT.
-When ChatGPT generates content, SendVelo sends it for approval—right from the chat.
+> "Thumbway is the first approval tool built for ChatGPT.
+When ChatGPT generates content, Thumbway sends it for approval—right from the chat.
 No copy-paste, no email chains, no waiting.
 Just instant feedback from stakeholders, clients, and teams."

 ### Positioning Statement (Full)
-> "For professionals who use ChatGPT to generate proposals, emails, and strategies, SendVelo is the approval platform that enables instant stakeholder feedback without leaving ChatGPT.
-Unlike email or project management tools, SendVelo integrates directly with ChatGPT, eliminating copy-paste workflows and reducing approval time by 95%."
+> "For professionals who use ChatGPT to generate proposals, emails, and strategies, Thumbway is the approval platform that enables instant stakeholder feedback without leaving ChatGPT.
+Unlike email or project management tools, Thumbway integrates directly with ChatGPT, eliminating copy-paste workflows and reducing approval time by 95%."

 ---